 When all the things that we thought made us whole are gone and we are left seemingly with nothing else, only then will we look within.

-Pain, loss, suffering and desperation drive us to seek.
+Pain, loss, suffering, and desperation drive us to seek.
 Searching for answers to some of life’s most challenging mysteries.
 If we are vigilant in our searching we find both our inner Source and our connection to Self.
 I purposely use uppercase letters on the Source and Self.
 In A Course in Miracles, the uppercase S in Source is used to identify the God of your choosing and it is used in Self to identify our connection to all of mankind.
-The pain of loss, the gift of desperation will lead us to finding the trust we all seek, and it comes from within.
+The pain of loss, the gift of desperation will lead us to find the trust we all seek, and it comes from within.
 It is not about trusting people, not to say we can’t but it is about learning to trust ourSelf and our Source.
 As a result of our seeking, we have the opportunity to discover the value of relationship and the lack of value in things.
 The material things that we have put our faith in will never provide true safety.

 Connection to Self and Source is the only place we will be able to truly trust.